browserengineering/book/book/animations.md

 [here](examples/example13-opacity-animation.html) and
 [here](examples/example13-width-animation.html).

-13-6 *Overlap testing w/transform animations*.
-Our
-browser currently does not overlap test correctly in the presence of transform animations that cause overlap to come and go.
+13-6 *Overlap testing with transform animations*.
+Our browser currently does not overlap test correctly in the presence of transform animations that cause overlap to come and go.
 (You'll need to have already done Exercise 13-3.)
 First create a demo that